Project Management MSc

 This module aims to show you how to apply project management techniques in real projects to achieve success.
 It also looks at challenges modern project managers face and ways in which to realise benefits.

-Project Management Frameworks (20 credits)
+Project Management Methodologies (20 credits)

 This module aims to explore the variety of Project Management methodologies, frameworks, and certifications available while future-proofing students for career progression.
 In particular, the module highlights the decisions that lay before managers in selecting and adopting a viable PM methodological approach, and making a sound business case for it to programme and Portfolio leads.